harper-he/Python/Big Data Analytics/README.md

-This repository is a collection of 6 assignments and 1 project of Big Data Analytics course.
+This repository is a collection of 6 equally weighted homework assignments and one group project of Big Data Analytics course.

-Big Data Analytics course information:
+Course information:

 Professor: Willard Williamson<br />
 Learning Objectives:<br />